 Older dogs can deteriorate much quicker than their younger counterparts, so the quicker an issue is dealt with, the better the chances of a good outcome.

-Should you keeping allowing your dog unlimited access to water?
+Should you keep allowing your dog unlimited access to water?

-While you’re on the phone with your vet’s office making your appointment, ask what they recommend you do.
+I have always been told to allow my dog to drink as much as she needs, but while you’re on the phone with your vet’s office making your appointment ask what they recommend you do.

 Before your appointment

-Being at the vet with a beloved pet that is unwell can be stressful, as we all know, not to mention the time constraints of the appointment.
-So you don’t forget anything, you may think about making notes to bring with you.
+Being at the vet with a beloved pet that is unwell can be stressful as we all know, not to mention the time constraints of the appointment.
+So you don’t forget anything why not make some notes ahead of time to bring with you.
 Having things written down means you can get the most out of the time you have with your vet.

 Jot down –